gmdfalk/60-days-of-python/ircbot/README.md

  pip install .
  ```

- There you go, that's it.
+ You probably want to create either $HOME/.demibot or $HOME/.config/demibot, customize
+ your demibot.ini and store it there.

  ### Usage:

- You probably want to modify config.py in the installation directory of demibot,
- which provides you with multi-server support and fine-grained configuration.
- You can create a file called "auth" in either the installation directory or
- $HOME/.config/demibot or $HOME/.demibot from which nickserv and server passwords
- can be read, if you don't write them in plaintext to config.py.
- By default, public commands and url title display are enabled.
-You can disable
- them with `.setmin 1` and `.urls off` or permanently in the Factory class by setting
- `self.titles_enabled = False` and `self.minperms = 1`.

  For a simple test run, on-the-fly changes/setups or bot stacking, there is a command-line interface.

  Examples:
  ```
- demibot irc.freenode.net:6667 python,bash,linux -a adminnick -n botnick -p nickservpw demibot irc.quakenet #cs,#offtopic -a adminnick --ssl -l /mnt/share/weird/place/for/logs
+ demibot irc.freenode.net:6667 python,bash,linux -a adminnick -n botnick -p nickservpw demibot irc.quakenet.org #cs,#offtopic -a adminnick --ssl -l /your/log/dir
  ```